Last updated: March 2026

 Questions About Selling With a Failed Septic System

-Can I sell a house with a failed septic inspection?
+Can I sell a Florida home with a failed septic system?

-How much does a new septic system cost in Florida?
+How long does it take to get a septic permit in Florida?

 A Failed Septic System Doesn't Have to Cost You $30K